MobileFirstLLC/cws-publish/README.md

 #### Obtaining `<ZIP_FILE>`

 Generating a zip file is outside the scope of this package.
 It is assumed that you have already generated a zip file during previous build steps.
-Please see for example [gulp-zip](https://www.npmjs.com/package/gulp-zip) for instructions if necessary.
+Please use tools such as [extension-cli](https://github.com/MobileFirstLLC/extension-cli) for programmatic way to generate a zip file for an extension project.

 Once you know the location of the zip file, update the upload/publish command and replace `<ZIP_FILE>` with path to file.

-EXAMPLE: if the zip file is `my.zip` in a directory called `build`, the upload command would now look like this:
+EXAMPLE: if using Gitlab CI and the zip file is `my.zip` in a directory called `build`, the upload command would now look like this (see notes on specifying paths below):

 ```
 npx cws-upload $client_id $client_secret $refresh_token ./build/my.zip <EXTENSION_ID>
 ```

+**Notes on specifying paths**:

+- when using **Travis CI**,
+  the path to the release file is just the file name if zip file will be generated in the root of the repository

+  for example: `release.zip`

+- when using **Gitlab pipeline**, the path the release should (must?) include explicit relative path to file,

+  for example: `./public/release.zip` if the zip file is generated as a build artifact in the root.

 <br/>